jlmayo/challenge-03/README.md

 * The password does not generate in the box.

 ### **Result**
 Most of the requirements were met except the most important one, which is actually generating the password.
-I have looked at so many examples and tried this so many different ways that I think I must have confounded some of the ways to do this.
+As of the 9/16/22 update and resubmit, this issue has been resolved.
+Password now generates.

 You can find my site at [Challenge-03](https://jlmayo.github.io/challenge-03/)